jcmcnch/MGPrimerEval/README.md

 ## 0. Quickstart and Reproducibility

+**The following steps will get you ready to analyze your own data quickly and/or reproduce our paper's analysis.
+You can then read the sections below for more information about the pipeline design/rationale and how to interpret output files.**

 The following instructions assume you are using a linux system and have `git` installed.
 You should also email me at mcnichol at alum dot mit dot edu to get the `uclust` binary (which cannot be distributed freely on github).

 1. First, clone the repo and `cd` into the directory: